CodeGuru12/MyProjects/README.md

 # MyProjects

-#So far it's only a tictactoe game with console graphics
+#So far it's only a tictactoe game with console graphics, but will be improved and added to as time goes by.